 The Master Class will include:

 Students will need to apply to the program for consideration.
-A portfolio with 8 – 10 pictures of recent work and an artist statement is required.
+A portfolio with 3 – 5 images of recent work and an artist statement is required.
 All works should be photographed and submitted on a flash drive (images should be no larger than 72 dpi) with captions and your artist statement.
-The application deadline is June 30th and notifications will be send out by July 31, 2018.